Borland04/Redox-QMK-keymap/README.md

 # Redox-QMK-keymap
-[QMK](https://docs.qmk.fm/#/) config for [Redox rev1 keyboard](https://github.com/mattdibi/redox-keyboard/tree/master/redox), driven by personal preferences: for coding(+vim) and gaming, but not too different from plain keyboards.
+[QMK](https://docs.qmk.fm/#/) config for [Redox wireless v2.0WHS keyboard](https://github.com/mattdibi/redox-keyboard/tree/master/redox-w), driven by personal preferences: for coding(+vim) and gaming, but not too different from plain keyboards.

 To configure layouts, [QMK Configurator](https://config.qmk.fm/#/redox/rev1/base/LAYOUT) was used.

 ### Configuration description
 Keyboard consists of 3 layers:
 * QWERTY;
-* SERVICE (Numpad, RGB control, Media controls);
-* COLEMAK.
+* NUMPAD;

-Default RGB lightning:
-* QWERTY layer - CYAN BREATHING;
-* CapsLock - RED at LEDs 6 to 15 (Internal side of keyboard);
-* SERVICE layer - YELLOW at LEDS 6 to 15;
-* COLEMAK layer - PURPLE STATIC all LEDS.
+* SERVICE (Alternative arrows, additional F-keys, Mouse controls).

+Keys `F13 - F17` on SERVICE layer are used for media control:
+* On Windows, I use [Sound Switcher](https://soundswitch.aaflalo.me/) to switch audio output/mute microphone using hotkeys
+* On KDE, I assigned a `pactl` scripts to these keys

 # Installation:
 Mostly installation follows QMK and Redox instructions: